-- Textbook: Anatomy and Physiology, 1E edition by Jenkins and Tortora with WileyPlus Learning Space Code (you are required to have electronic access for homework completed online). - Laboratory manual: Laboratory Manual for Anatomy and Physiology, 6th edition by Allen and Harper - For affordability, the textbook and laboratory manual are bundled through the campus bookstore.
-ISBN 9781119424673 is the electronic version of Anatomy and Physiology, 1st edition by Jenkins and Tortora with WileyPlus Leaming Space Code bundled with the Laboratory Manual for Anatomy and Physiology, 6th edition loose leaf with binder by Allen and Harper. - A second bundle, ISBN 9781119425403 is the electronic version of Anatomy and Physiology, 1st edition by Jenkins and Tortora with WileyPlus Learning Space Code, the hard copy of the text book and the Laboratory Manual for Anatomy and Physiology, 6th edition by Allen and Harper. - DO NOT BUY A USED LAB MANUAL if pages have been removed or exercises completed.
+- Textbook: Anatomy and Physiology, IE edition by Jenkins and Tortora with WileyPlus Learning Space Code (you are required to have electronic access for homework). - Laboratory manual: Laboratory Manual for Anatomy and Physiology, 5th (or 6th) edition by Allen and Harper - If you purchased the Wiley Learning Space for the text and the accompanying lab manual last semester, you have no further purchases for BIOL213. - For affordability, the textbook and laboratory manual are bundled through the campus bookstore.
+ISBN 9781119424673 is the electronic version of Anatomy and Physiology, 1st edition by Jenkins and Tortora with WileyPlus Learning Space Code bundled with the Laboratory Manual for Anatomy and Physiology, 6th edition loose leaf with binder by Allen and Harper. - A second bundle, ISBN 9781119425403 is the electronic version of Anatomy and Physiology, 1st edition by Jenkins and Tortora with WileyPlus Learning Space Code, the hard copy of the text book and the Laboratory Manual for Anatomy and Physiology, 6th edition by Allen and Harper.

+- DONOTBUY A USED LAB MANUAL if pages have been removed or exercises completed.
 Pages may be submitted for a grade. - Safety goggles with indirect ventilation or no ventilation (sold at campus bookstore)